-Keelan joined the Vanderbilt women’s soccer coaching staff in March of 2015.
-She spent the 2014 season as an assistant at Georgetown but served the previous two years at Penn under current Vanderbilt head coach Darren Ambrose and alongside current Vanderbilt assistant coach Ken Masuhr.
+Prior to joining the Commodores in March of 2015, Keelan spent the 2014 season as an assistant at Georgetown but served the previous two years at Penn under under Ambrose and with current associate head coach Ken Masuhr.

 In her lone season at Georgetown, the Hoyas allowed just 24 goals while reaching the second round of the NCAA Tournament and the BIG EAST Championship Game.
 She coached All-Northeast Region goalkeeper Emma Newins, who was named to the All-BIG EAST Second Team as well after posting nine shutouts, 71 saves and a 1.19 goals-against average.

-Keelan spent two seasons at Penn.
+Prior to Georgetown, Keelan’s two seasons at Penn were largely successful.
 In 2013, the Quakers finished the year 12-1-4 overall, setting a program record for fewest losses in a season.
 Penn also shut out 12 of its 17 opponents and allowed just eight goals all season.
 The women went 5-1-1 in the Ivy League to finish in second place, and at the end of the season three players were named first-team All-Ivy, including one who was a National Soccer Coaches Association of America (NSCAA) All-America (just the second All-America in program history) and the Ivy League Defensive Player of the Year.

 The Quakers went 9-6-1 overall in 2012, Keelan’s first season, and ended the season 5-2-0 in the Ivy League to finish third.

-A native of Broomall, Pa., Keelan went to Penn after two seasons as an assistant coach at Ohio University, working with the Bobcats’ goalkeepers and field players in skill development, while also assisting with practices and other day-to-day operations for the program.
+A native of Broomall, Pa., Keelan went to Penn after two seasons as an assistant coach at Ohio University working with the Bobcats’ goalkeepers and field players in skill development while also assisting with practices and other day-to-day operations.
 Under Keelan’s supervision in 2010, the Ohio defense tied program records for fewest goals allowed (21) and shutouts (six).

 In addition to her career at GMU, Keelan also played with the Philadelphia Liberty of the WPSL (Women’s Premier Soccer League) and was a keeper in England’s U-19 National Pool in 2006.
 She also played for the Philadelphia Charge, a WUSA youth team, and on the West Chester United club team for seven years.